 If you want your customers to get notifications about some of your services, you can import the CSV file with a list of emails and add them to the subscription list.

 We can take an example from the educational sphere.
 At the start of the new year, a bunch of new students are enrolled.
 You can add them as subscribers to your status page via the control panel or using the API.
+This helps in keeping them informed about upcoming maintenance and any service issues, thus improving productivity and performance.

 4. Social media

 While it is a good idea to share your service status via social media, it can get lost in the number of notifications and entertainment content.
-Spread the awareness of the status service for your company through your twitter account.
+Spread the awareness of the status service for your company through your Twitter account.
 Retweet a blog post about your new status page.
 Share the post on Facebook on how customers can customize the subscription to their needs.
 Write about a variety of notification methods.
 Be transparent about why you are doing this update and how end-users may benefit from it.

 5. Support calls and emails